 Step 1: Sort your crumbs by color if desired

 The first step would be to collect all your scrap pieces of fabric together in a pile.
-For this crumb quilting tutorial, I used neutral tones and low volume fabrics for most of it and I had a separate pile of colorful and printed fabrics to add a pop of colour here and there as I went along.
+For this crumb quilting tutorial, I used neutral tones and low-volume fabrics for most of it and I had a separate pile of colorful and printed fabrics to add a pop of color here and there as I went along.

 Step 2: Start with one of your smallest crumbs

 I start with small square or thin rectangle-shaped scraps and find two of either width or length.

 I sew those two pieces together with a scant quarter-inch seam and then find a third piece to add to one side of the two I already joined.

 For this third piece I would usually look to be sewing across the first seam line I made but not always – go with what you think looks best.
 (See the photo above with the text and the yellow polka dot scrap for a visual of what I mean).